pat/combustion/README.md

 bundle exec combust
 ```

+Minitest support is considered to be experimental, but it's certainly working [for some](https://github.com/pat/combustion/issues/78).
+Comments on others' experiences are welcome!

 What Combustion is doing is setting up a Rails application at `spec/internal` - but you only need to add the files within that directory that you're going to use.
 Read on for some detail about what that involves.